Fonterra under fire over milk scare; more product recalls

 Dairy exports earn about a quarter of New Zealand's NZ$46 billion annual export earnings.

-Units in Fonterra's Shareholders Fund, which offer outside investors exposure to the cooperative's farmer shareholder dividends, closed up 1.3 percent on Tuesday at NZ$6.95, erasing most of the previous day's losses.
+Units in Fonterra's Shareholders Fund, which offer outside investors exposure to the cooperative's farmer shareholder dividends, closed up 1.3 percent on Tuesday at NZ$6.95 (4.53 pounds), erasing most of the previous day's losses.

 "If Fonterra gets knocked as far as confidence is concerned then the farmer gets knocked, because at the end of the day Fonterra is the farmer," said William Stolte, a farmer in Masterton on New Zealand's North Island.